Multiparameter quantum groups at roots of unity: Specialization of MpQG's at roots of unity

 \section{Specialization of MpQG's at roots of unity}

 7pt In this section we study MpQG's for which all parameters $ q_{ii} $ are roots of unity.
-As each $ q_{ii} $ is just a power of a special element $ \, q \in \k^\times \, $, requiring all the $ q_{ii} $'s to be roots of unity, amounts to requiring $ q $ itself to be a root of unity, or just 1.
+Once again, this amounts to requiring $ q $ itself to be a root of unity, or just 1.
 As we already considered the case $ \, q = 1 \, $, we assume this root to be different from 1 itself.